mohammed-Khairy/iVolve-Tasks/Continues Integration - Continues Delivery/Lab21/README.md

 # Role-Based Authorization in Jenkins

-This lab demonstrates how to secure Jenkins using the Role-based Authorization Strategy plugin.
+A step-by-step practical laboratory guide demonstrating how to secure Jenkins using the Role-based Authorization Strategy plugin.
 Two users are created with different roles

 ---
 ## Step 1: Install the Role-based Authorization Strategy Plugin